mckoen/quasicategory/README.md

-# Quasicategories in Lean
+# Quasi-categories in Lean

-The general goal of this project is to formalize the basic theory of quasicategories in Lean.
+The general goal of this project is to formalize the basic theory of quasi-categories in Lean.
 Most of the work is based on [Kerodon](https://kerodon.net/).

-The current goal is [0066](https://kerodon.net/tag/0066).
+The current goal is [0066](https://kerodon.net/tag/0066): if $X$ is a quasi-category and $A$ is a simplicial set, then $X^A$ is a quasi-category.
 This has been reduced to [0077](https://kerodon.net/tag/0077) and [007F](https://kerodon.net/tag/007F) (two very technical proofs).

 Remaining tasks: